If you are like many dreamers, you have probably don’t know what to do that will make you happy.

-Don’t ignore the resistance that comes up when you are honing in on what you would love to do, instead, take it as a sign that you are on the right track.
-Write them down and create positive statements around them.
+Don’t ignore the resistance “buts” appearing when you are honing in on what you would love to do for your passion, instead, take it as a sign that you are on the right track.
+Write your resistance “buts” down and create positive statements around them.

-“Even though I feel [state resistance], I choose [state what you are going to do for yourself and why you deserve it].”
+“Even though I feel [state resistance “but”], I choose [state what you are going to do for yourself and why you deserve it].”